robbohn/Whirlwind/readme.md

         - start up integrated terminal
         - type: `git remote add origin https://github.com/robbohn/Whirlwind.git`
         - type: `git push -u origin master`
+    - When changes occur, you must COMMIT them to your local REPO
+    - once you have accumulated enough changes to be a new version, you can upload them to GITHUB
+        - notice the icon(s) next to the git icon in lower left
+            - if a refrsh button local and github matching
+            - if it shows
     - CLONING
     - FORKING
         -  means GitHub will make a copy of a project that is entirely yours; it lives in your user’s namespace, and you can push to it.